IGS Committees – Get Involved

 Francisco Pizarro is a Civil Engineer from Universidad de los Andes (Chile) with a master’s degree (MSc) in finance from ESE Business School (Chile).
 Most of Mr. Pizarro´s career has involved leading roles for world class geosynthetic manufacturers where he was been responsible for introduction, prescription, and commercialization of erosion control, reinforcement, and drainage products.

-Mr. Pizarro is serving his second term as President of the IGS Chilean Chapter since March 2019 and was re-elected for 2021-2023.
-During his tenure, Mr. Pizarro and the Board have been encouraging the understanding and appropriate use of geosynthetics in Chile and the rest of Latin America with a series of short courses, workshops, and events, such as, Educate the Educators.
+Mr. Pizarro served as President of the IGS Chilean Chapter from 2019-2023.
+During his tenure, Mr. Pizarro and the Board encouraged the understanding and appropriate use of geosynthetics in Chile and the rest of Latin America with a series of short courses, workshops, and events, such as, Educate the Educators.
 Mr. Pizarro is also supporting creation of new IGS chapters in Bolivia and Guatemala with bylaws and company recruitment.
 In addition, Mr. Pizarro is leading a series of conferences in several Civil Engineer Schools in Latin America to promote the use of geosynthetics in infrastructure projects.

 Operational Committees